Choosing right door closers

 With a parallel arm application, there are two arms that sit on top of the door when it is closed.
 They are attached to the door via a spring-loaded box, which sits at the top of the push side of the door and powers the closing action.
 Parallel arm door closers are one of the most common applications, particularly in commercial properties and schools, because they reduce the risk of vandalism to the arm and they are more attractive than other overhead options.
 Due to the arm geometry, these are less power efficient than a regular arm and top jamb closers.

 Other Types of Door Closers

 Although overhead closers are the most common, there are other types that aren’t mounted at the top of the door.
 Concealed closers, for example, are hidden within the jamb, offering a more appealing look.
 Similarly, floor closers are concealed within the floor and they aren’t visible when the door is opened.
 Examples include:

-- Floor-Spring: Floor-spring closers are typically used on glass storefront doors.
-They are mounted in the floor, and are concealed.
+Floor-spring closers are typically used on glass storefront doors.
+They are mounted on the floor and are concealed.
 A bar within the closer is fitted into the underside of the door, which controls the closing action.
 These provide one of the most appealing looks, and they are often used for upscale commercial properties.
 Floor-spring closers typically have an open setting, so that they can be left open.
 Over-head spring closers are also available.